Jytole/machine-learning/Final Project/README.md

 ## File Descriptions

-Execution Graphs - png format images of the graphs of the executions used in the paper, including runs of 0, 10, and 100 scouts for 100 iterations.

 beeTest.py - a python file to test that the bees algorithm worked as expected before allowing it to run for all of the desired iterations.

 beeWithGraph.py - a python file to run the bees algorithm for a given number of iterations with any number of scout bees.
 This produces the plots used in the paper.

-condition+based+maintenance+of+naval+propulsion+plants.zip - a zip file containing the dataset as it was downloaded from the source.

 data.csv - the data file from the source that is necessary for execution.

-FinalPresentation.mp4 - the recording submitted of our presentation.

 README.md - this document.